gtk-rs/gtk4-rs/book/src/introduction.md

 Welcome to *GUI development with Rust and GTK 4*.

-GTK 4 is the newest version of a popular cross-platform widget toolkit.
+GTK 4 is the newest version of a popular cross-platform widget toolkit written in C.
-Thanks to the information provided by GObject-Introspection, GTK's API can be easily target by various programming languages.
+However, thanks to GObject-Introspection GTK's API can be easily target by various programming languages.
-It even describes the ownership of its parameters!
+The API even describes the ownership of its parameters!

 Managing ownership without giving up speed is one of Rust's greatest strengths, which makes it an excellent choice to develop GTK apps with it.
 With this combination you don't have to worry about hitting bottlenecks mid-project anymore.